Breeder's Next Litter Waitlist Form

 Australian Cattle Dog Breed History

-It would take many generations of breeding and hundreds, if not thousands of different breeders, but eventually the ancestors of the modern Australian Cattle Dog were born.
-Blue-coloured dogs were the favourite of Australian ranchers, so breeders prioritised producing more of those pups.
+After many generations and numerous breeders, the ancestors of the modern Australian Cattle Dog emerged.
+Blue-coloured dogs became favourites among Australian ranchers, so breeders focused on producing more of these pups.

-The Blue Heelers, as they were known, would go on to become instrumental in the expansion of the Australian beef industry.
-To this day, Australian ranchers and drovers still rely on the Blue Heeler to manage their herds.
+The Blue Heelers became pivotal in the expansion of the Australian beef industry.
+Today, Australian ranchers still rely on the Blue Heeler to manage their herds.

 Caring For an Australian Cattle Dog